-The Group's market risk management is intended to ensure proper oversight of all market risks, including trading-related and non-trading-related market risks as well as the market risk in relation to FVA.
-The market risk framework is designed to systematically identify, assess, monitor and report on market risk.
-As at December 31, 2022, market risk accounted for 5.7 percent of the Group's total REA.
+Market risk is defined as the risk of losses arising from adverse movements in market prices affecting on-balance-sheet and off-balance-sheet positions.
+The Group's market risk management is intended to ensure proper oversight of all market risks, including both trading-related market risk and non-trading-related market risk as well as the market risk in relation to FVA.
+The market risk framework is designed to systematically identify, assess, measure, monitor, control, and report on market risk.
+As at December 31, 2023, market risk accounted for 4.6 percent of the Group's total REA.